Access Control Considerations¶

 The system administrator (SYSADMIN) role includes the privileges to create warehouses, databases, and all database objects (schemas, tables, etc.).

 By default, when your account is provisioned, the first user is assigned the ACCOUNTADMIN role.
 This user should then create one or more additional users who are assigned the SECURITYADMIN role.
 All remaining users should be created by the user(s) with the SECURITYADMIN role.

 Control the Assignment of the ACCOUNTADMIN Role to Users¶

 We strongly recommend the following precautions when assigning the ACCOUNTADMIN role to users:

-- All users assigned the ACCOUNTADMIN role should also be required to use multi-factor authentication (MFA) for login (see below).
+All users assigned the ACCOUNTADMIN role should also be required to use multi-factor authentication (MFA) for login (for details, see Configuring Access Control).

 It also helps if you associate an actual person’s email address to ACCOUNTADMIN users, so that Snowflake Support knows who to contact in an urgent situation.

 Avoid Using the ACCOUNTADMIN Role to Create Objects¶